How Yoga Can Change Your Habits

 It All Comes Down to Mindfulness

-The key is paying attention—being present to what we feel when we eat, drink, exercise—even when we practice yoga.
+The key is paying attention—being present to what we feel when we eat, drink, exercise and when we practice yoga.
 Each individual’s experience is going to be different.
 For me, alcohol just doesn’t feel very good.
 For others, it might be the best thing to take the edge off a stressful day.
 We all have the power to decide for ourselves if we take the extra care to be mindful of how our actions make us feel.

 Tune in to how you feel after eating, drinking, exercising and practicing yoga.
 I like to pause and tune in after each asana.
 This helps me to understand the effects of each pose and the quality of my effort.
 Does the pose I just practiced help me feel agitated or calm, tense or relaxed, frustrated or peaceful, edgy or smooth?